rkumar/zfm/README.md

 I could also press "tm" and if there is no other entry starting with "tm" we automatically go into "tmp".

 You may also press "backspace" to erase the pattern one by one.
 Please note that the pattern accumulates.
 Usually a stray untrapped key results in the pattern being cleared completely.
 Otherwise, the "," (BACK key) will take you a level up and clear the pattern.
 (FIXME need to have a defined way of clearing pattern)

+Press the ZFM_GOTO_KEY (currently "+" (plus sign)).
+You are prompted for a path.
+Type /usr/local/lib, pressing the tab after lo and li.
+Press ENTER to jump to that directory.

+Press the colon (":") and type an arbitrary shell command.
+You can type "q" or "quit" to quit.

+Currently "q" is never mapped to a file, it quits.
+This is a feature cum bug.
+I need to find another quit key and release the "q" so the "qt" guys don't sue me :)

 The Menu